beacon-biosignals/Legolas.jl/docs/src/schema-concepts.md

 For example, a schema author must introduce a new schema version for any of the following changes:

 - A new type-restricted required field is added to the schema. *Required* means any field which is specified in the schema declaration, even if it is allowed to be `Missing`.
-In other words, the addition of any field with a type-restriciton narrow than `Any` is breaking.
+In other words, the addition of any field with a type-restriciton narrower than `Any` is breaking.
 - An existing required field's type restriction is tightened.
 - An existing required field is renamed.